 Muscle cars are the most coveted types of classic vehicles among Americans.
 And there’s a good reason for that.
-Classic muscle cars era represents the golden age of the American car industry.
+The American muscle period represents the golden age of the American car industry.
 The correlation between the two is unavoidable since most people relate to American cars through the muscle car scene of the bygone era.
 Even a few remaining muscle cars today are well known to gearheads across the globe.
 Something which can’t be said about your typical American mid-size sedans or even most of domestic SUVs.

-These Rare Classic Muscle Cars Are Seldom Seen On The Roads
+These Rare American Muscle Cars Are Seldom Seen On The Roads

 1970 AMC Rebel “The Machine”